Avaiga/taipy-doc/docs/manuals/gui/index.md

 # Taipy's User Interface

-The Taipy library provides Python classes that make it easy to create powerful Web apps in minutes.
+The Taipy GUI library provides Python classes that make it easy to create powerful Web apps in minutes.

 ## What is a graphical user interface